Dreamlone/wasu/README.md

 The graph shows that snowpack does not completely determine target.
 Therefore, it was decided to include an additional parameter, PDSI, in the model to account for soil characteristics.

-**TODO**: add description why it was decided to add several aggregations per SNOTEL

 - **MAE metric**: 197.09
 - **MAPE metric**: 30.71